HeyHeyChicken/Amberdata/README.md

 </a>

 **NOVA - Amberdata** is a skill for your [NOVA](//github.com/HeyHeyChicken/NOVA) assistant.<br>
-This skill will allow your assistant to Amberdata.
+This skill will allow your NOVA assistant to know the value of your cryocurrency portfolio.
 <br>

 <img src="https://github.com/HeyHeyChicken/NOVA-Amberdata/blob/master/resources/screenshot.jpg" alt="NOVA" width="800">